UN WWAP Working Group on Sex-Disaggregated Indicators

 WWAP has been a leader in mainstreaming gender into all of its projects and publications, such as in the World Water Development Reports of the last 4 years.

-WWAP now breaks new ground with this gender sensitive methodology for water indicators.
+WWAP now breaks new ground with this gender sensitive methodology for sex-disaggregated water indicators.

-An international Working Group is assisting WWAP in PHASE I of the project on gender sensitive water monitoring, assessment and reporting.
+An international Working Group has assisted WWAP in Phase I of the Project on gender-sensitive water monitoring, assessment and reporting.

-The Working Group brings to the project professional and updated information, review, and expert advice on theoretical considerations and methodologies for the toolkit.
+The Working Group brings to the project professional and up-to-date information, review, and expert advice on theoretical considerations and methodologies for the Toolkit.
 The Working Group, consisting of members from around the world, has been deeply involved in the project through regular meetings and teleconferences.

-Progress on this project will be presented at international conferences and seminars, including particularly:
+Process on this project is presented at international conferences and seminars, including particularly:

-- the Gender and Water conference in South Africa ,
+- Gender and Water conference in East London, South Africa 2014